11 An Introduction to Missing Data

 11.4.2.2 Important Aside: Namespaces and function collisions

 In general, you can detect such “namespace collisions” by noticing weird error messages all of a sudden when you don’t expect them.
-You can then type, for example, help( complete )
+You can then type help( complete ) in the console and the help index page will list all the different completes that have been loaded.

 Also when you load a package it will write down what functions are getting mixed up for you.
-If you were looking at your R code you would get something like this:
+If you were looking at your R console output you should see something like this:

 tidyr::complete() masks mice::complete()